 Cactus plants are commonly considered desert denizens.
 They are in the succulent group of plants and are actually found in more regions than just hot, sandy deserts.
 These amazingly adaptive plants grow wild as far north as British Columbia and are found natively in most of the states of the U.S., including zone 4.
 Many of the species in the group are quite cold hardy and will survive in temperatures well below freezing.
-Growing cactus in cold climates is possible if you choose one of these cold resilient varieties and if you provide some protection and shelter for semi-hardy specimens.
+Growing cacti in cold climates are possible if you choose one of these cold resilient varieties and if you provide some protection and shelter for semi-hardy specimens.

 Growing Cactus in Cold Climates

 It is almost an addiction once you have been bitten by the cactus bug.
 That being said, most of us collectors are stuck growing plants indoors as cold northern temperatures can kill our prized specimens.
 Interestingly, there are zone 4 cactus plants that can survive the temperatures in winter, which can exceed -30 degrees Fahrenheit (-34 C.) in some areas.
-The key is to choose cactus for zone 4 that are winter hardy and provide them with a microclimate that can shelter them somewhat.
+The key is to choose cacti for zone 4 that are winter hardy and provide them with a microclimate that can shelter them somewhat.

 - In-ground plants benefit from well-draining soil to prevent root damage when freezes do happen and root rot when soil becomes boggy.

 - It may also help to install specimens in containers and move them when temperatures get to a threatening level.

 - Additionally, you may also need to cover plants during periods of extreme cold to help keep the air around them slightly warmer and prevent ice or snow from damaging the stems, pads, and trunks.

 While most of the cold-hardy cacti are quite small, their unique forms can create a fun desert garden space even in the northernmost climates provided they get adequate sun exposure and good gritty soil.